sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 - [`repositoryQuery`](github.md#configuration)<br>A list of strings with three pre-defined options (`public`, `affiliated`, `none`, none of which are subject to result limitations), and/or a [GitHub advanced search query](https://github.com/search/advanced).
 Note: There is an existing limitation that requires the latter, GitHub advanced search queries, to return [less than 1000 results](#repositoryquery-returns-first-1000-results-only).
 See [this issue](https://github.com/sourcegraph/sourcegraph/issues/2562) for ongoing work to address this limitation.
 - [`exclude`](github.md#configuration)<br>A list of repositories to exclude which takes precedence over the `repos`, `orgs`, and `repositoryQuery` fields.

+### Private repositories

+A [token that has the prerequisite scopes](#github-api-token-and-access) is required in order to clone private repositories for search, as well as at least read access to the relevant private repositories.

+See [GitHub API token and access](#github-api-token-and-access) for more details.

 ## GitHub API token and access

 The GitHub service requires a `token` in order to access their API.
 There are two different types of tokens you can supply: